 #Map gene id to entrez id

-dataSets <- AnnotateGeneData("E-GEOD-25713.txt", "mmu", "entrez");
+dataSets <- AnnotateGeneData("E-GEOD-25713.txt", "mmu", "mean","entrez");

 Visually inspect dataset using box plot